alex/what-happens-when/README.rst

 * The MAC address of the selected network interface is looked up.

-* We send an Layer 2 ARP request:
+* We send a Layer 2 ARP request:

 ``ARP Request``::